Not All Attention Heads Are What You Need: Refining CLIP's Image Representation with Attention Ablation: Attention Ablation Technique

 A transformer layer consists of a multi-head attention module (MHA) and a feed-forward network (FFN)~\cite{dosovitskiy2020image}.
-An input token sequence of length $N$ is structured with a leading class token followed by $N-1$ image tokens.
-Let $x^{l}_{h}$ represent the input to the $h$-th attention head of the MHA in the $l$-th transformer layer.
-The output of each head in the MHA ${y}^{l}_{h}$ can be formulated as follows:
+For the CLIP's image encoder, the input token sequence of length $N$ is composed of a leading class token followed by $N-1$ image tokens.
+Let $x^{l}_{h}$ represent the input to the $h$-th attention head of MHA in the $l$-th transformer layer.
+The output of each head, ${y}^{l}_{h}$, can be formulated as follows:

-where $f_{q}$, $f_{k}$, and $f_{v}$ denote the projection layers for queries, keys, and values, respectively. $LN$ refers to LayerNorm, $d_{k}$ is the embedding dimension of each head, and $\mathcal{A}^{l}_{h}$ denotes the attention weight matrix with dimensions $N \times N$.
+where $f_{q}$, $f_{k}$, and $f_{v}$ denote projection layers for queries, keys, and values, respectively. $LN$ refers to LayerNorm, $d_{k}$ is the embedding dimension of each head, and $\mathcal{A}^{l}_{h}$ denotes the attention weight matrix with dimensions $N \times N$.

-As shown in the formulations above, the attention weight matrix $\mathcal{A}$ is generated by a softmax function, ensuring that each row sums to 1.
-The output of each attention head, ${y}$, is computed as the matrix product of $\mathcal{A}$ and the projected values.
-To ablate an head, we manipulate $\mathcal{A}$ to suppress the contribution of image tokens in the output representation.
-An illustrative example is provided in Figure~\ref{fig:aat}.
-Specifically, this manipulation involves the following two steps: \begin{enumerate} \item Reduce the importance of image tokens: Adjust $\mathcal{A}$ as $\mathcal{A}[:,j]$ $\leftarrow$ $\mathcal{A}[:,j] \times \beta$, where $j \in \{1, 2, ..., N-1\}$. \item Reweight each row of $\mathcal{A}$: Normalize $\mathcal{A}$ by setting $\mathcal{A}[i,j]$ $\leftarrow$ $\mathcal{A}[i,j]~/~\mathcal{A}_i$, where $\mathcal{A}_i = \sum_j\mathcal{A}[i,j]$ and $i,j \in \{0, 1, ..., N-1\}$.
-This ensures that each row still sums to 1. \end{enumerate} We use a hyper-parameter $\beta$ to control the degree of suppression applied to the weights of image tokens.
-Unless otherwise noted, we set $\beta = 0.1$.
-After applying the two manipulation steps, the manipulated attention weight matrix replaces the original, while all other operations in MHA remain unchanged.
-This enables refinement of the output representation without altering model parameters.
+As shown in the formulations above, the attention weight matrix $\mathcal{A}$ is produced by a softmax function, ensuring that each row sums to 1.
+The output of each attention head, ${y}$, is then obtained by multiplying $\mathcal{A}$ with the projected values.
+To ablate a specific head, we manipulate $\mathcal{A}$ to suppress the contribution of image tokens to the output representation, as illustrated in Figure~\ref{fig:aat}.
+Specifically, this involves two steps: \begin{enumerate} \item Reducing the importance of image tokens: Modify $\mathcal{A}$ as $\mathcal{A}[:,j] \leftarrow \mathcal{A}[:,j] \times \beta$, where $j \in \{1, 2, ..., N-1\}$. \item Renormalizing each row of $\mathcal{A}$: Scale $\mathcal{A}$ as $\mathcal{A}[i,j] \leftarrow \mathcal{A}[i,j] / \mathcal{A}_i$, where $i,j \in \{0, 1, ..., N-1\}$ and $\mathcal{A}_i = \sum_j \mathcal{A}[i,j]$, to preserve the row-wise normalization. \end{enumerate} A hyper-parameter $\beta$ controls the degree of suppression applied to image-token weights; unless otherwise stated, we set $\beta = 0.1$.
+After these two steps, the modified attention weight replaces the original, while all other MHA operations remain unchanged.
+This allows refinement of the output representation without altering the model parameters.